rust-tw/book-tw/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-17/src/main.rs:here}}
 ```

-<span class="caption">Listing 10-17: An attempt to use a reference whose value
+<span class="caption">範例 10-17: An attempt to use a reference whose value
 has gone out of scope</span>

 > Note: The examples in Listings 10-17, 10-18, and 10-24 declare variables